delta-io/delta/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 If tests were added, say they were added here.
 Please make sure to add some test cases that check the changes thoroughly including negative and positive cases if possible.
 If it was tested in a way different from regular unit tests, please clarify how you tested step by step, ideally copy and paste-able, so that other reviewers can test and check, and descendants can verify in the future.
-If tests were not added, please describe why they were not added and/or why it was difficult to add.
+If the changes were not tested, please explain why.
 -->

 ## Post-Review for the PR Author